Periodicities for Taylor coefficients of half-integral weight modular forms: Introduction

 Fourier coefficients of modular forms are well-known to encode many interesting quantities, such as the number of points on elliptic curves over finite fields, partition numbers, divisor sums, and many more.
 Thanks to these connections, the arithmetic of modular form Fourier coefficients has long enjoyed a broad study, and remains a very active field today.
 However, Fourier expansions are just one sort of canonical expansion of modular forms.
 Petersson also defined \cite{Petersson} the so-called {\it hyperbolic} and {\it elliptic} expansions, which instead of being associated to a cusp of the modular curve, are associated to a pair of real quadratic numbers or a point in the upper half-plane, respectively.
 A beautiful exposition on these different expansions and some of their more recent connections can be found in \cite{ImamogluOSullivan}.
 In particular, there Imamoglu and O'Sullivan point out that Poincar\'e series with respect to hyperbolic expansions include the important examples of Katok \cite{Katok} and Zagier \cite{ZagierRealQuadratic}, which are the functions which Kohnen later used \cite{Kohnen} to construct the holomorphic kernel for the Shimura/Shintani lift.

 Here, we will focus on elliptic expansions, which are essentially Taylor expansions.
-While a Fourier expansion of a given modular form $f\in M_k(\Gamma)$ for some weight $k$ and congruence subgroup $\Gamma\leq\SL_2(\Z)$ is an expansion at the \emph{cusps} of $\Gamma$, i.e. at the boundary of the completed upper half-plane $\overline\HH:=\HH\cup\Q\cup\{\infty\}$, one might also consider expansions around an interior point $\tau_0\in\HH$.
+While a Fourier expansion of a given modular form $f\in M_k(\Gamma)$ for some weight $k$ and congruence subgroup $\Gamma\leq\SL_2(\Z)$ is an expansion at a \emph{cusp} of $\Gamma$, i.e. at the boundary of the completed upper half-plane $\overline\HH:=\HH\cup\Q\cup\{\infty\}$, one might also consider expansions around an interior point $\tau_0\in\HH$.
 The classical Taylor expansion in the sense of complex analysis,

-only converges on an open disc of radius $y_0:=\Im(\tau_0)$ around $\tau_0$, which is not optimal because the domain of holomorphy of $f$ is indeed the full upper half-plane $\HH$.
+only converges on an open disc of radius $y_0:=\Im(\tau_0)$ around $\tau_0$, which is not optimal because the natural domain of holomorphy of $f$ is the full upper half-plane $\HH$.
 Instead of this naive construction, one uses a Cayley-type transformation

 to map the upper half-plane to the open unit disc, sending the point $\tau_0=x_0+iy_0$ to the origin, and consider $f$ as a function in $w$ instead.
 Taking the usual Taylor expansion with respect to $w$ around $w=0$ yields the relation